Individual & Couples counselling

 Psychological Therapy – Relationship Counselling

 Individual therapy is a joint process between a therapist and a client.
-Common goals of therapy are to inspire change
+Common goals of therapy are to promote change

-The primary goal of any couples counselling is to increase your understanding that will enhance your relationship
+The primary goal of couples therapy is to increase your understanding of self and your partner which in turn will enhance your relationship

 The objective of group therapy is to increase self awareness, increase social comfort and promote interactions with others